Omul: Description

 The omul is a slender, pelagic fish with light silver sides and a darker back.
 It has small spots on its dorsal fin and larger ones on its head, a terminal mouth position and a large number of gill rakers, typical of fish that feed in the pelagic zone.
 The mean size of adults is 36–38 cm and 0.6 to 0.8 kg, though the maximum reported length is 56 cm weighing about 2.5 kg.
 The subpopulations on the northern end of the lake tend to be smaller.

 Behavior

 The omul feeds primarily on zooplankton, smaller fish, and occasionally some benthic organisms.
 It feeds primarily in the rich pelagic zone of Lake Baikal up to 345–450 m.
 It is a relatively long-lived, iteroparous species that attains reproductive maturity at five to 15 years of age.
-The omul only enters the rivers that feed Lake Baikal to spawn, like the Selenga, initiating short spawning migrations, usually in mid-October, broadcasting 8000-30000 eggs before returning to the lake.
+The omul only enters the rivers that feed Lake Baikal to spawn, like the Selenga, initiating short spawning migrations, usually in mid-October, broadcasting 8000–30000 eggs before returning to the lake.

+Based on Hydroacoustic observations, Omul exhibits three distinct behavioral strategies during the winter that reflect feeding activity and energy conservation.
+The energy conservation strategy observed in Omul involves resting at depths greater than 200 meters, where the fish remain largely inactive.
+The feeding activity strategies involve Vertical migrations and schooling behavior with horizontal migrations and active foraging for aggregated food sources.